sing-group/aibench-project/docs/source/architecture.rst

 ***********************

 The next figure shows an overview of the AIBench framework.
-The green zone indicates that the *Operations* programmer role (which is the regular user of the framework) has to develop his own *Operations*, *Datatypes* and *Views*.
+The green zone indicates that the :ref:`Operations <creating-operations>` programmer role (which is the regular user of the framework) has to develop his own :ref:`Operations <creating-operations>`, :ref:`Datatypes <creating-operations>` and :ref:`Views <creating-views>`.
 The red zone shows that the core programmer role maintains the Core and the Workbench (detailed later).
-Normally, you will program your application acting as an *Operations* programmer.
+Normally, you will program your application acting as an :ref:`Operations <creating-operations>` programmer.

 .. figure:: images/architecture.png
    :align:  center

-In summary, the *Operations* programmer builds this type of artefacts:
+In summary, the :ref:`Operations <creating-operations>` programmer builds this type of artefacts:

 - **Operations**.
-The units of logic.
+The units of logic (see :ref:`creating-operations`).
 - **Datatypes**.
-Normal Java classes used as input and output of the *Operations*.
+Normal Java classes used as input and output of the Operations (see :ref:`creating-operations`).
 - **Views**.
-Classes that inherits from ``JComponent`` and are used to display *the Datatypes* inside the Workbench.
+Classes that inherits from ``JComponent`` and are used to display the Datatypes inside the Workbench (see :ref:`creating-views`).

+.. _plugins-architecture:

 Plugin-based architecture
 =========================

-AIBench uses a *plugin engine* to provide advanced capabilities, such as dynamic discovering and loading of your *Operations* at the application startup.
+AIBench uses a **plugin engine** to provide advanced capabilities, such as dynamic discovering and loading of your :ref:`Operations <creating-operations>` at the application startup.
 You need to know the basics of this engine in order to develop applications with AIBench.
 Concretely, what you need about AIBench plugins is:

 - A plugin is a set of classes, isolated (by default) from the rest classes belonging to other plugins.